green atifacts with denoise profiled

 here's my jpg of the green artifact wall. it is really touchy at these noise levels.. using a second instance of profiled denoising with lightness doesn't work, but using HSV lightness performs a lot better. i think maybe the numbers are so small that the colour space transforms become unstable? given this interesting variation in outcome based on the blend mode maybe the culprit is blending and not denoising?

-#20 Updated by Pascal Obry over 1 year ago
+#20 Updated by Pascal Obry almost 3 years ago

 - Status changed from Confirmed to Fixed